So I say, walk by the Spirit, and you will not gratify the desires of the flesh.

 Ultimately, when I walk in the Spirit, my life will echo the characteristics of Jesus.
 That’s the me I want to be.
 I will bear the fruit of His Spirit and choose responses, thoughts, and attitudes that exemplify the power of God at work in and through me.

 Ready for one more list?
-Here’s the Vogue magazine cover of true beauty … The fruits of walking in the Spirit are:
+Here’s the Vogue magazine cover of true beauty … The fruit of walking in the Spirit are:

 I want the beauty of God’s Spirit to be visible in my life.
 Don’t you?